io22m007/ICMP-Tunnel/README.md

 - only targets windows computers

 ### icmpdoor
+icmpdoor is another more modern icmp based reverse-shell program.

+[icmpdoor](https://github.com/krabelize/icmpdoor) is vavailable on GitHub under the BSD 3-Clause License.

 improvements over icmpsh:
 - the attacker can use Windows or GNU/Linux
 - the victim can be a Windows or a GNU/Linux mashine